What is VM replication

 12. On Ready to complete page, review all the settings and click Finish to start VM replication.
 You can click Monitor > vSphere Replication > Outgoing Replications to check the replication status.

 VM replication creates fully functional VM replica, allows you to continue your business right after the disaster.
-For enterprises, it can save the business loss, damage to brand reputation, and other costs caused by downtime.
+For enterprises, it's an advanced disaster recovery method that can save the business loss, damage to brand reputation, and other costs caused by downtime.

 In this article, I introduced what is VM replication, and presented how to install and configure vSphere Replication as demonstration.
 Hope this could help you.